-- · 2-channel audio: Headphone or Line out. - 4-channel audio: Front speaker out and Rear speaker out. - 5.1-channel audio: Front speaker out, Rear speaker out, and Center/Subwoofer speaker out. - 7.1-channel audio: Front speaker out, Rear speaker out, Center/Subwoofer speaker out, and Side speaker out.
+- · 2-channel audio: Headphone or Line out. - · 4-channel audio: Front speaker out and Rear speaker out. - 5.1-channel audio: Front speaker out, Rear speaker out, and Center/Subwoofer speaker out. - 7.1-channel audio: Front speaker out, Rear speaker out, Center/Subwoofer speaker out, and Side speaker out.

 Connect an audio device to an audio jack.
-The Please select a function dialog box appears.
+The The current connected device is dialog box appears.
 Select the device according to the type of device you connect.
 Then click OK.

-Go to the Speaker screen.
-On the Speaker Setting and Test tab, select 2, 4, 6, or 8-channel speaker according to the type of speaker configuration you wish to set up.
+On the Speaker screen, click the Speaker Configuration tab.
+In the Speaker Configuration list, select Stereo, Quadraphonic, 5.1 Speaker, or 7.1 Speaker according to the type of speaker configuration you wish to set up.
 Then the speaker setup is completed.